-19. Listen to live music in your city
+20. Listen to live music in your city

 Most cities have places where you can listen to live music, such as a concert venue, festival, restaurant or local bar.
 Check to see who’s playing in your neighborhood.

-20. Visit your local library
+21. Visit your local library

 Did you know that the library offers more than just free books?
 You can also borrow DVDS, magazines, CDs, and audiobooks.

-We enjoy visiting nearby state parks to unplug for the day and connect with nature.
-Spending time outdoors can brighten your mood and make you feel refreshed.
+We enjoy visiting local parks to unplug for the day and connect with nature.
+Spending time outdoors can brighten your mood and the fresh air will energize you.

 Check to see if there are any nice hiking trails or nature parks near you.

-22. Day trips from your city
+23. Day trips from your city

 If you’re feeling antsy to get out of town, consider taking a day trip somewhere.
 This can be a fun way to explore a nearby town without having to worry about booking an overnight stay.